ayonli/better-sqlite-pool/README.md

 ### `node-gyp` error

-If you have any problem of downloading and installing this module, it's most likely that you don't have a `node-gyp` installed, which is used to compile `better-sqlite3` binary files. so please install `node-gyp` first if this situation occurs to you.
+If you have any problem of downloading and installing this module, it's most likely that you're running an old version Node.js which doesn't include prebuilt **better-sqlite3** binary files, and don't have a `node-gyp` installed, which is used to compile **better-sqlite3**. so please install `node-gyp` first if this situation occurs to you.

 ### `VCBulid.exe` error